Training teachers to recognize mental health warning signs

 - Protected time for teachers to document observations and complete referral processes.

-Measuring the impact of teacher mental health training requires consistent data collection across both student outcomes and staff development.
+Measuring the impact of mental health awareness training for teachers requires consistent data collection across both student outcomes and staff development.

 The following KPIs offer a structured framework for tracking progress: